sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 !!! abstract "Directions"

 	This *quick start* guide is intended to help users get started with their RTK mosaic-X5, without having to review the technical details of the product.
-It includes the minimum setup of instructions to initially setup the RTK mosaic-X5, depending on the primary interface that users would like to utilize:
+It includes the minimum instructions to initially set up the RTK mosaic-X5, depending on the primary interface that users would like to utilize:

 	<div class="grid" markdown>